 If a resident resident is found in violation of any of the Residential Life policies and/or Code of Conduct that they were charged with, the Residence Hall Director (Conduct Officer) will then impose sanctions.
 The first sanction is the resident’s status with Residential Life and/or the University.
 This includes Residential Life warning, Residential Life probation, Residential Life suspension or contract termination, University warning, University probation or University suspension.
 The Residence Hall Director will also assign sanctions that foster a Resident’s self-reflection, learning, connection to resources or the university, or serve as restitution for their policy violation.
 These sanctions include but are not limited to reflection papers, educational sanctions, referrals to other offices, fines or a loss of privileges such as visitation or guest privileges.

 If a sanction has a deadline, it is the resident’s responsibility to complete that sanction by the prescribed deadline.
 Failure to complete the sanctions will result in a hold being placed on the resident’s account preventing them from registering for classes, making changes to their class schedule etc. The resident may also be charged for the additional Code of Conduct policy violation for Non-Compliance with Policies, Laws and Requests.

-A resident has five (5) business days after letter date of the written notification of a
+A resident has three (3) business days after letter date of the written notification of a

 disciplinary decision to file an appeal.
 The appeal form will be attached to the Conduct Hearing Outcome letter sent to the resident’s Missouri Western email.
 The resident must follow all instructions on the appeal form.
-Failure to appeal within the five (5) day period waives the right to appeal.
+Failure to appeal within the three (3) day period waives the right to appeal.
 Sanctions will not be implemented while an appeal is under consideration unless special circumstances apply.

 Grounds for appeal are as follows: